 Serena shrugged.
 “You’ll meet them soon enough, and then you’ll understand.”

-That quieted Aaron, but only for a moment.
+That quieted Aaron, but not for long.

 “I heard Brighton has a planetarium.
 Have you been there?”

 “Do you think it’s open today?
 Not that we can go, of course, since we’re supposed to remain in the palace.
 But maybe… I mean, I want to pay my respects to the earl and countess the same as everyone, but maybe they’ll make an exception to our house arrest for just this afternoon if we promise not to—”